IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 ### 8. Configure and Execute Tekton Pipeline

-Launch your Openshift cluster Console and then click on Cloud Pak Console.
+Launch your `Openshift cluster Console` and then click on `Cloud Pak Console`.

 In Cloud Pak Console, navigate to `Instances` and then `Manage Pipelines` as shown in snapshot below.